(¿Prefieres leerlo en español? Haz clic aquí.)

 All funds beyond that threshold is what went to support these incredible musicians – 100% of the proceeds beyond manufacturing costs were divided amongst the participating artists.

 The campaign lasted for 40 days, and ended on May 12th, 2020.
 The total amount raised was 146% of the initial crowdfunding goal.

 Music makes us happy.
 Music gives us hope.
-It gets us through the day – whether that day is spent working remotely, organizing the house, entertaining the kids, or simply waiting out quarantine.
-We hope you enjoy the compilation album Love in a Time of Quarantine.
+It gets us through the day, whether that day is spent working remotely, cleaning the house, entertaining the kids, or simply waiting out quarantine.

 Thank you for being there.
 Thank you for giving back to the people who make the music that brightens your day.
 The show must go on — and with your help, it will!